 Ultimately, the issue depends on the intent of the person creating the document and what kind of official document is alleged to have had forgery pertain.
 Forgery can be confusing to many people so if you have been cited, detained or arrested for any form of forgery and need clarification, it is imperative that you receive competent legal advice immediately.

-After being cited, detained or arrested call The Law Offices of Bryan R. Kazarian at (855) 918-4253 today to set up a free consultation with an attorney who can give you clear and concise information about your rights.
+After being cited, detained or arrested call The Law Offices of Bryan R. Kazarian at (855) 918-4253 today to set up a consultation with an attorney who can give you clear and concise information about your rights.